Bellaire

 There are no houses on the course yet and won’t be any until the you get to the 6th hole, so for now there’s zero risk of ricocheting a Pro V1 off someone’s lanai and triggering the neighborhood watch.

 Pulling up to the course might be the most impressive moment of the day.
 The much-anticipated Eastport Square and massive Olympia Rec Center loom in the background, and the new driving range and pro shop sit right next door looking like they were designed by someone gunning for “Best in Show” at a golf-architecture expo.
 No other course in town - executive or championship - has better eye candy.
-Which is good, because the opening hole is subpar.
-Many Villages exec courses don’t hit their stride until the back half anyway.
-(Click here to see my favorite opening shots if you want to see how high the bar is set.)
+That's good, because the opening hole is subpar.
+And yes, many Villages exec courses don’t hit their stride until the back half anyway.
+(For comparison, click here to see what I think are the best opening shots.)
 The first three holes all play under 90 yards, giving the opening stretch a pitch-and-putt personality.
-My advice: start from the black tees so it feels like actual golf rather than a warm-up act.
-I will say though that the 2nd and 3rd have a couple worthy subtleties. #2 has a handsome oak guarding the backside of the green, and the drive to #3 offers a great view and another nice green tucked under overhanging branches.
+My advice: start from the black tees.

-From the 4th on, Bellaire settles into the Villages rhythm with an average yardage of 136 from the golds and a fun mix of looks.
+From the 4th on, Bellaire settles into the typical rhythm with an average yardage of 136 from the golds and a fun mix of looks.
 Hole #5 is the longest at 163 - it’s fitting that the horizon features power lines and a fire station.
-Both should clue you to club up and burn a tee shot.
+Both should clue you to club up and burn a drive.

 Speaking of high school, my worst subject was Geometry.
-That’s why it took me until the last hole to realize: every pond here is on the right side of the hole.
+That’s why it took me until the last hole to realize that every pond here is on the right side of the hole.
 Always.
 There has to be some sort of Villages Geometric Theorem behind that.
 It’s great if you hit a natural draw.
-Catastrophic if you tend to fade like me.
+Potentially a problem if you tend to fade like me.
+By the way, "potentially a problem" was exactly what my Geometry teacher wrote on my report card!
+Ok, back to golf...........

 Bellaire follows an out-and-back layout, so when you turn toward the 6th tee, you start the “back four,” the best stretch of the day.
 Harder shots, wider views and less sun to squint into.
 Plus, on the 7th you get a glimpse of the new Eastport Hotel that makes you think you should have packed toothpaste and a change of clothes.
 The 7th also gives you a chance to play hero-ball.
 If the pin is in the middle or back, aim at the mound on the right of the green - yes, the one close to the trap – and let the terrain do its thing!
-That’s the shot I'd play over and over.
+That’s the shot of the day.

 Fabulous shot on the best hole of the day.
 Yo, homes… to Bellaire!!